Hagwon: History and regulations

 The regulations were intended to reduce the cost of private education.
-However, some rr added weekend classes to compensate for shorter weekday classes.
+However, some hagwons added weekend classes to compensate for shorter weekday classes.
 Other parents have sought out private tutors to make up for lost study time.
-Other rr simply ignored the regulations.
-It was reported in April 2009 that 67 percent of rr sampled were found to have overcharged for tuition.
+Other hagwons simply ignored the regulations.
+It was reported in April 2009 that 67 percent of hagwons sampled were found to have overcharged for tuition.
 Forty percent were found to have charged parents over two times the registered tuition amount.

-In March 2008, the government prohibited school teachers from creating test questions for rr.
-It had been found that some teachers were leaking tests and test questions to rr, giving the students who attended those schools advantages when it came time to take the test.
+In March 2008, the government prohibited school teachers from creating test questions for hagwons.
+It had been found that some teachers were leaking tests and test questions to hagwons, giving the students who attended those schools advantages when it came time to take the test.

-A petition was made in October 2009 by parents, teachers, students and rr owners to challenge the government's legislation regarding rr closing times in Seoul and Busan.
+A petition was made in October 2009 by parents, teachers, students and hagwon owners to challenge the government's legislation regarding hagwon closing times in Seoul and Busan.
 The constitutional court ruled that the laws did not violate the constitution.
 The restriction was put in place for Seoul and Busan in the summer of 2009.
 In making the ruling the court said, "Because it's important to secure sleep for high school students to overcome fatigue and for the sake of their growth, it's difficult to say that [the ban] excessively restricts basic rights."

-In April 2010 it was reported that there were over 25,000 rr registered with the Seoul Metropolitan Office of Education, with nearly 6,000 being in the Gangnam area.
+In April 2010 it was reported that there were over 25,000 hagwons registered with the Seoul Metropolitan Office of Education, with nearly 6,000 being in the Gangnam area.
 It was also revealed that local government councils other than Seoul had decided not to implement the 22:00 curfew.
 The curfew was seen as not having an impact on education fees and not addressing the real concern with private education.
-Despite the curfew, there have been attempts to get around this curfew among rr in Seoul.
+Despite the curfew, there have been attempts to get around this curfew among hagwons in Seoul.